microsoft/fluentui/ghdocs/Tutorial.md

 ![DocumentCard preview](./images/react-app-doccard-preview.png)

 ## Next steps
 Congratulations!
-You have successfully built a simple react app with an Office UI Fabric React component.
+You have successfully built a simple React app with an Office UI Fabric React DocumentCard.

-As next steps, try using other components like DetailsLists, Callout etc.,
+As next steps, try using other components like `DetailsLists`, `Callout` etc.,